landonepps/cab-kbb/README.md

 4. Visit any Cars & Bids listing.
 A “KBB Valuation” card should appear underneath the title.
 Click **Check KBB Value** to fetch the latest Kelley Blue Book data.
 5. Configure your preferred ZIP code from the add-on’s options page (open via the extension’s menu or directly at `about:addons`).

-> **Note:** The extension makes direct requests to public KBB endpoints.
-If those endpoints change or introduce new anti-automation measures the lookup may fail; a direct link to KBB.com is provided as a fallback.
+> **Note:** The extension makes direct requests to public KBB endpoints and spoofs the required `Referer`/`Origin` headers so the requests resemble standard site traffic.
+If those endpoints change, introduce new anti-automation measures, or block your network the lookup may fail; a direct link to KBB.com is provided as a fallback.

+### Troubleshooting

+- **"NetworkError when attempting to fetch resource"** – Verify that your network can reach `www.kbb.com`.
+Some corporate or VPN networks block the domain, which prevents the extension from retrieving valuations.
+The widget will still expose a fallback link so you can open the valuation manually in a new tab.

 ## Packaging